Superchig/chawk/README.md

 For an example of an `awk`-like language which has built-in support for parsing CSVs, you can check out [frawk](https://github.com/ezrosent/frawk). frawk also has other fascinating features, such as a JIT compiler which produces LLVM-IR and is supported by static type inference.
-Features which at this level of sophistication are probably out of scope for a project like `chawk`, but they are fascinating directions to take a language like `awk`.
+Features at this level of sophistication are probably out of scope for a project like `chawk`, but they show noteworthy possibilities for a language like `awk`.

 <!-- vim: shiftwidth=4
     -->